 While the catheter probably helped I knew from past experience that it wouldn’t actually work because, well it’s complicated, but who listens to me, I’m only the patient.
 I don’t have a medical degree, I’ve only lived with the condition for ten or more years, what would I know? *mutter*.

-On the plus side, my urology consultant – who’s actually a great guy and well respected – apologised on behalf of the NHS for me ‘falling off the radar’ for the past decade, saying it should never have happened, that regular follow-ups (e.g. blood tests, ultrasound scans of my kidneys) should have happened but, basically, I was forgotten by the system, and that he’d take charge.
+On the plus side, my urology consultant – who’s actually a great guy and well respected – apologised on behalf of the NHS for me ‘falling off the radar’ for the past decade, saying it should never have happened, that regular follow-ups (e.g. blood tests, ultrasound scans of my kidneys) should have happened but, basically, I was forgotten by the system, and that he’d take charge (which he has ever since).

 Hereditary spastic paraparesis (HSP)